aburii/fastbun-starter/README.md

 ###### Using [FastBun](https://github.com/aburii/FastBun)

-This is a template repository that gathers my personal stack Nuxt & ElysiaJS / NestJS !
+This is a template repository that gathers my personal stack Nuxt & ElysiaJS